 + Common short term side effects are normal after vaccination and mean your body is in the process of building protection.
 So far, millions of people have been vaccinated and major side effects are extremely rare.

-Experiencing side effects after you get vaccinated does not mean you are infected with COVID-19 from the vaccine.
+Experiencing side effects after you get vaccinated is common and does not mean you are infected with COVID-19 from the vaccine.